Claudio Echeverri: River Plate

 Born in Resistencia, Chaco Province, Echeverri started his career with Deportivo Luján, before trialling with River Plate at the end of 2016, going on to sign officially the following year.
 He first rose to international attention in the footballing world for his performances at a children's tournament in Venice, Italy with River.
 Despite his team finishing third in the tournament, he scored nine goals in six games, stating "The truth is that we are not happy [finishing third], we wanted to be champions".

-In October 2022, he scored on his debut for River's reserve team against Patronato.
-He signed his first professional contract with River in December of the same year.
+In October 2022, he scored on his debut for River's reserve team against Patronato's reserve.
+He signed his first professional contract with River in December of the same year, with a release clause reportedly worth 25 million dollars.
+On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.